 Disney movies promote social awareness.

 Disney’s Pixar films are particularly hard-hitting: Monsters Inc. investigates the sources and methods of energy extraction, and begs the question: Is the energy industry full of monsters?
 Wall-E provides an apocalyptic warning against unchecked consumerism.
 In the last 20 years, there is scarcely an issue that Disney hasn’t examined, lending its unique voice to ever-adapting conversations between film, audiences, and society at large.
-Not to mention, many of the characters come from culturally diverse backgrounds (Moana, Tiana in the Frog Princess, and Mulan, among others) inviting young children (and their parents) to expand their social and cultural awareness.
+Not to mention, many of the characters come from culturally diverse backgrounds (Moana, Tiana in the Frog Princess, the Madrigal family in Encanto, and Mulan, among others) inviting young children (and their parents) to expand their social and cultural awareness.

 Disney films promote children’s capacity for hope, an essential tool for success.